Education in Azerbaijan: Bologna Process

 The Bologna Process which has been created by the European Higher Education Area under the Lisbon Recognition Convention is based on cooperation between public authorities, universities, teachers, students, and staff from 46 countries.

 Azerbaijan is a full member of the Bologna Process/European higher education area since 2005.
-Joining the Bologna process Azerbaijan began education reforms in order to get higher education meeting the common European standards.
-In 2005 Action Plan covering the period 2006-2010 was approved for the implementation of the Bologna Declaration.
+Joining the Bologna process, Azerbaijan began education reforms in order to get higher education meeting the common European standards.
+In 2005, an Action Plan covering the period 2006-2010 was approved for the implementation of the Bologna Declaration.
 The process began to be implemented on certain specialties in several higher educational institutions since 2006.
 But now the process is implemented in all higher education institutions in Azerbaijan.

 The main requirement of the Bologna Process is to organize the educational process in accordance with the European credit transfer system.
 This system also allows students to continue their education at other institutions of higher learning, and thus allows students to increase competitiveness on a labor market.

 In order to accelerate the integration of the higher education system in the European Space of the Higher Education, ensure mutual recognition of diplomas, and developments of student's and teaching mobility, the Cabinet of Ministries of Azerbaijan approved a resolution dated December 24, 2013, No348 on "Rules of the organization of educating on credit system at levels of a bachelor degree and a magistracy of higher educational institutions".

 According to the rules, students are not excluded from the university for academic failure.
-If the student does not collect the required number of credits through its specialty for a specific period of time, then in subsequent years to collecting these loans it makes no annual fee.
+If the student does not collect the required number of credits through its specialty for a specific period of time, then in subsequent years to collecting these loans, it makes no annual fee.

 At an assessment of knowledge of students, the minimum acceptable indicator of the points gained at examination is 17 points, as a whole by a subject of 51 points.

 As a result of the reforms which have been carried out in the field of higher education, all higher educational institutions received financial autonomy.

 On July 3–4, 2013 an international conference organized by the Azerbaijan Student Youth Organizations' Union (ASYOU) on “Bologna process and Azerbaijan” was held in Baku.
 The conference that was attended by the delegations from Lithuania, Serbia, Ukraine Luxemburg and Belgium, focused on Azerbaijan's achievements in the educational system and prospects for further development.